Converse-Jackson Township Public Library

-Converse-Jackson Township Public Library is a historic Carnegie library building located at Converse, Miami County, Indiana.
+Converse-Jackson Township Public Library is a historic Carnegie library building located at Converse, Indiana.
 It was built in 1918, as a one-story, Classical Revival style brick and masonry building on a raised basement.
 It has a low-sloped roof surrounded by a parapet and features an entry flanked by two Doric order limestone columns.
 It was built with a $9,000 grant from the Carnegie Foundation.

 It was listed on the National Register of Historic Places in 1999.
 The Converse-Jackson Township Public Library remains in operation as one of two active public libraries in Miami County.
 The current library director is Purdue University graduate Andrew Horner of nearby Amboy.